-with a number of technologies that gave birth to the information furnace concept: a basement-installed PC-type device that integrates existing consumer home-control, infotainment, security, and communication technologies to transparently provide user-friendly access and synergistic value-added services.
+Although our complex lives are not necessarily improved by each new technological widget we adopt, uncooperative devices and appliances with deficient user-interfaces can certainly conspire to frustrate us.
+Over the past three years I have experimented with a number of technologies that gave birth to the information furnace concept: a basement-installed PC-type device that integrates existing consumer home-control, infotainment, security, and communication technologies to transparently provide ubiquitous access and synergistic value-added services.
 In the following sections we will examine the devices and appliances lurking in the modern home, overview the problems associated with the current breed of devices, and go over the basic elements of the information furnace concept and its prototype implementation.
+Further implementation details on technologies behind the system we describe can be found in [1]; this paper focuses on the system's concept, architecture, and evaluation.